antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-administration-services-part-3.md

 ---
-title: ".Net Microservice application with ABP - Administration Services - Part 3"
+title: "Administration Services - .NET Microservice with ABP - Part 3"
 excerpt: "In this post we will see how to do the create Administration service for our microservice application"
 date: "2022-03-19T01:00:00.000Z"
 videoId: Pwnz_t7IK80
 tags: [ "dotnet", "abp", "microservice", "netcore6" ]
 ---

-This is third post of the series: [.Net Microservice with ABP](https://blog.antosubash.com/posts/abp-microservice-series)
+This is third post of the series: [.NET Microservice with ABP](https://blog.antosubash.com/posts/abp-microservice-series)

 ## Posts in the Series